TomCordemans/LABS/docs/wireshark/README.md

 Hier is de vertaling in het Engels:

-Wireshark automatically colors packets based on 'coloring rules.'
+Wireshark automatically colors packets based on coloring rules.
-In the frame section, you can find the 'Coloring Rule Name' and 'Coloring Rule String'.
+In the frame section, you can find the `Coloring Rule Name` and `Coloring Rule String`.

 ![Success](./assets/coloring_rule.png)

-Sometimes these 'coloring rules' are also perceived as annoying.
-You can disable all 'coloring rules' at once.
+Sometimes these coloring rules are also perceived as annoying.
+You can disable all coloring rules at once.

 ![Success](./assets/coloring_rule1.png)

-If you want to disable a specific 'coloring rule', you can do so via View ‐ Coloring Rules.
+If you want to disable a specific coloring rule, you can do so via `View ‐ Coloring Rules`.

 ![Success](./assets/coloring_rule2.png)

-In the following exercise, you will create a 'coloring rule' to highlight packets that contain FTP arguments.
+In the following exercise, you will create a coloring rule to highlight packets that contain FTP arguments.
 The following file will be used: [color.pcapng](https://www.tomcordemans.net/color.pcapng)

-In frame 8, the info field shows 'Request: USER tom'.
-Within the FTP section of this frame, select 'Request arg', and then choose 'Colorize with Filter'."
+In frame 8, the info field shows `Request: USER tom`.
+Within the FTP section of this frame, select `Request arg`, and then choose `Colorize with Filter`.

 ![Success](./assets/color_ftp.png)

 Once the necessary adjustments have been made, you'll see the following result.
-Keep these tips in mind: choose eye-catching, unused color combinations, and always use uppercase letters for your custom 'coloring rules'.
+Keep these tips in mind: choose eye-catching, unused color combinations, and always use uppercase letters for your custom coloring rules.

 ![Success](./assets/color_ftp1.png)

 ![Success](./assets/color_ftp2.png)

-## Tables and graphs
+## 5 Tables and graphs

-## Extract data out of network traffic
+## 6 Extract data out of network traffic

-## Straight from practice
+## 7 Straight from practice

-## Wireless LAN
+## 8 Wireless LAN

-## Nice to know
+## 9 Nice to know

-## Other sources
+## 10 Other sources

-## Answers
+## 11 Answers

 **1.3.
 First exploration**
 * How many packets does this pcapng file contain?
 3200